dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 :::

 Versioning APIs is a hard problem in software engineering.
 The root of the challenge is that the producers and consumers of an API have competing incentives:
-- Producers of an API need the ability to make changes to its logic.
-There is a real cost associated with maintaining legacy endpoints forever, but losing the trust of downstream users is far costlier.
+- Producers of an API need the ability to modify its logic and structure.
+There is a real cost to maintaining legacy endpoints forever, but losing the trust of downstream users is far costlier.
-- Consumers of an API need to trust in its stability—their queries will keep working, and won't break without warning.
-There is a real cost associated with migrating to a newer API version, but unplanned migration is far costlier.
+- Consumers of an API need to trust in its stability: their queries will keep working, and won't break without warning.
+Although migrating to a newer API version incurs an expense, an unplanned migration is far costlier.

+When sharing a final dbt model with other teams or systems, that model is operating like an API.
+When the producer of that model needs to make significant changes, how can they avoid breaking the queries of its users downstream?

-The goal of model versions is not to make the problem go away, nor to pretend it's somehow easier or simpler than it is.
-Rather, we want dbt to provide tools that make it possible to tackle this problem, thoughtfully and head-on, and to develop standard patterns for solving it.
+Model versioning is a tool to tackle this problem, thoughtfully and head-on.
+The goal of is not to make the problem go away entirely, nor to pretend it's easier or simpler than it is.

 ## Related documentation
 - [`versions`](resource-properties/versions)